wirc-sjsu/firebench/docs/standard_format.md

 - Datasets must be grouped at the lowest common level that minimizes data duplication.
 Variables sharing the same time coordinate and the same spatial coordinate are placed in the same data group.
 - The spatial coordinate dataset (z in the example) must follow a spatial description convention for a one-dimensional dataset.
 The spatial coordinate can be fixed in time or change in time.
 - If geographic coordinates are used, a CRS must be included.
+- Each dataset (wind_speed, *etc.*) must be named using the [Standard Variable Namespace](./namespace.md).
+If the name of the variable is not present, use a variable name as descriptive as possible and open a pull request to add the variable name to the Standard Variable Namespace.
+Units must be defined as an attribute `units` compatible with [Pint library](https://pint.readthedocs.io/en/stable/) terminology.
 - Users are encouraged to add an attribute `description` to groups and datasets for information/context about the data.
 - The coordinate arrays may be 1D, or time-dependent 1D, depending on the grid type (regular, curvilinear, moving).
 - In the following example, the array dimensions can be: